How tuberculosis will affect your UAE visa application

 Nevertheless, based on the discretion of relevant authorities, if the new visa candidate is a member of a diplomatic or consular corps, a direct-relative of a UAE resident (including children studying in the UAE under the sponsorship of a school), or a leading investor as determined by the business licensing authority, the candidate may still be granted residency.

 As mentioned in our previous blog post, tuberculosis can be subdivided into active and latent.
 As such, one important aspect of tuberculosis prevention is to stop latent TB infection from progressing to active TB disease.

 Generally speaking, a large proportion of persons with latent TB infection never develop TB disease.
 Only about 5 to 10% of the infected will develop the disease at different times during their lives.
 Some may develop it soon (within weeks) upon infection before their immune system can fight the bacteria, while others may get sick years later when their immune system turns weak.
-All in all, those with weaker immune system are at high risk for developing TB disease, such as HIV patients, babies and young children, and those who were not treated properly for TB in the past.
+All in all, those with weaker immune systems are at high risk for developing TB, such as HIV patients, babies and young children, and those who were not treated properly for TB in the past.

 Another important aspect of tuberculosis prevention is vaccination.
-You may want to get your little ones vaccinated, particularly because of the high risk TB poses to them, and the fact that the vaccine works well in children.
+You may want to get your little ones vaccinated, particularly because of the high-risk TB poses to them, and the fact that the vaccine works well in children.

-Pharmaceutical companies are currently seeking to develop a new priming vaccine, like MVA85A and rBCG30, to replace BCG, or to invent booster vaccines to supplement an existing BCG vaccine and improve its effectiveness.
+Currently, Bacille Calmette-Guérin (BCG) is the only effective tuberculosis vaccine in common use.
+Pharmaceutical companies have in recent years been developing a new recombinant vaccine, such as VPM1002, M72/ASO1E, and H56:IC31, to replace BCG, or to invent booster vaccines to supplement the existing BCG vaccine and improve its effectiveness.

 Treatment of tuberculosis